top of page

 PICKUPS

-The two way switch is for parallel and series wiring.
+The monolithic Curtinsmith pickup - hand wound by Stonewall Pickups is a unique tone monster.
 Wired in parallel, the tone is two bass/guitar P90s.
 Wired in series - a huge humbucker tone.
 The P90 construction, with four alnico V bar magnets, gives a fat tone and the extra pole piece screws give the pickup a more lively attack.
+Your choice of pickup colour too (gloss black, matte black, white or red tortoise shell) as well as your choice of exposed pole pieces to match the hardware colour (black, chrome or gold).

 FINISH